currawong-project/libcw/README.md

    e.g. `lfo: { class:sine_tone, in:{ osc_.dc:list.value_ } }`

 - DONE: Fix up the coding language - change the use of `instance_t` to `proc_t` and `inst` to `proc`, change use of `ctx` in cwFlowProc

+Prior to executing the custom constructor the values are assigned to the variables as follows:
+1. Default value as defined by the class are applied when the variable is created.
+2. The proc instance 'preset' class preset is applied.
+3. The proc instance 'args' values are applied.

+During this stage of processing preset values may be given for variables that do not yet exist.
+This will commonly occur when a variable has multiple channels that will not be created until the custom constructor is run.
+For these cases the variable will be pre-emptively created and the preset value will be applied.

+This approach has the advantage of communicating network information to the proc constructor from the network configuration - thereby allowing the network programmer to influence the configuration of the proc. instance.

+DONE: After the network is fully instantiated the network and class presets are compiled.
+At this point all preset values must be resolvable to an actual proc variable.
+A warning is issued for presets with values that cannot be resolved and they are disabled.
+The primary reason that a preset might not be resolvable is by targetting a variable channel that does not exist.